-The main destination for EU exports in 2017 was Asia with about one third of the total, followed by North America (27 %) and other European countries (23 %).
+The main destination for EU-27 exports in 2019 were other European countries accounting for just over one third of the total, followed by Asia (28 %) and North America (25 %).

 International trade - especially the size and evolution of imports and exports - is an important indicator of the performance of the European Union (EU) economy, showing how it interacts with other countries and its position.

 This article takes a close look at recent trends in imports and exports, focusing on extra-EU trade, the main trading partners, and the most traded products.